WhatToBecome

 Does Babbel Have Sound?

-We have come a long way from the early attempts that resulted in the creation of the first official speech recognition software in the 1950s called Audrey.
+We have come a long way from the early attempts to create the first official speech recognition software in the 1950s, Audrey.
+Several language learning platforms use this technology, and Babbel is no exception.

-Today, there are several language learning platforms that use this technology, and Babbel is no exception.
-If you want to sound like a native speaker, but you have lousy pronunciation, the speech recognition tool used in Babbel language courses will help you identify your mistakes by using voice comparison.
+If you want to sound like a native speaker but you have lousy pronunciation, the speech recognition tool used in Babbel language courses will help you identify your mistakes by using voice comparison.

 Placement Test